Mudloggers play a vital role in the drilling of oil and gas, gathering information from rock samples and creating a detailed well log

-Most mudloggers have a degree in geology, but relevant degree subjects include physical, mathematical or applied science and engineering.
+Most mudloggers have a degree in geology, but other relevant degree subjects include physical, mathematical or applied science and engineering.
 Joint degrees with geology are also acceptable.

 In particular, the following subjects may be helpful:

-- applied physics;
+- applied physics

-- geophysics or geotechnology;
+- geophysics or geotechnology

-- mineral, mining or petroleum engineering;
+- mineral, mining or petroleum engineering

-- petroleum geology;
+- petroleum geology

 The minimum entry requirement is usually a degree as it provides the necessary scientific understanding.
 However, HNDs in geology or similar subjects are accepted by some companies, particularly if coupled with significant relevant practical experience.

-- strong mathematical skills;
+- strong mathematical skills

-- analytical and critical thinking;
+- analytical and critical thinking

-- decision-making ability;
+- decision-making ability

-- excellent oral and written communication skills;
+- excellent interpersonal and communication skills

 While pre-entry experience is not essential, vacation work and practical experience in the industry will improve your chances of finding employment.